ShippingTycoon/draughts_server/README.md

 Implementation of this application was achieved through the following:
-- An open source object detection model was trained to recognise the required elements of a draughts board to capture game state (Pages 16 - 23)
+- An open source object detection model was trained to recognise the required elements of a draughts board to capture game state
-- A program was developed to improve the object detection model’s performance through evaluating and parsing results (Pages 20 - 22)
+- A program was developed to improve the object detection model’s performance through evaluating and parsing results
-- A program was developed to translate the elements returned from the object detection model into a game state (Pages 23 - 27)
+- A program was developed to translate the elements returned from the object detection model into a game state
- An open source game AI was integrated to take game state as input and output a suggested move (Pages 27 - 29)
+- An open source game AI was integrated to take game state as input and output a suggested move
-- A web application encapsulating object detection, game state translation and game AI for remote communication via REST API call was hosted (Pages 29 - 31)
+- A web application encapsulating object detection, game state translation and game AI for remote communication via REST API call was hosted
-- A native mobile application was developed for image capture, image upload and move suggestion representation (Pages 31 - 36)
+- A native mobile application was developed for image capture, image upload and move suggestion representation
-- A testing pipeline was developed and executed to assess application functionality and value to the user (Pages 36 - 38 and 41 - 45)
+- A testing pipeline was developed and executed to assess application functionality and value to the user

 The application prototype implemented in this project is designed for over-the-board draughts players who would like to experience features unique to a digital environment without leaving the physical game.